apache/pekko/docs/src/main/paradox/distributed-pub-sub.md

 @@snip [reference.conf](/akka-cluster-tools/src/main/resources/reference.conf) { #pub-sub-ext-config }

-It is recommended to load the extension when the actor system is started by defining it in `akka.extensions` configuration property.
+It is recommended to load the extension when the actor system is started by defining it in `pekko.extensions` configuration property.
 Otherwise it will be activated when first used and then it takes a while for it to be populated.

 ```
-akka.extensions = ["org.apache.pekko.cluster.pubsub.DistributedPubSub"]
+pekko.extensions = ["org.apache.pekko.cluster.pubsub.DistributedPubSub"]
 ```

 ## Delivery Guarantee